 1. From Casera di Razzo, 1739 m.
 By the mountain road we first go almost horizontally on Casera Chiansaveit, 1698 m.
 There only the real tour starts.
-The marked path goes right and immediately starts ascending towards Forcella Chiansaveit.
+The marked path goes right and immediately starts ascending towards Forcella Chiansaveit, 2052 m.
 Then we go a bit by the ridge and soon afterwards cross on the NW slope.
 By it the path goes quite comfortably on top.
 Mostly easy hike-up - by the Swiss (SAC) Hiking Scale the rating would be T2.
-From Chiansaveit 2 h, from Casera di Razzo 3 h.
+From Casera Chiansaveit 2 h.
 This is also the route of a ski tour.

-3. By the ridge from Monte Bivera.
+5. By the ridge from Monte Bivera (NE).
 It is very recommendable to combine visits of both summits into one tour.
 The order is not important.
 Those who come first on Monte Bivera, will probably reach it from the north and over Forcella del Bivera.
 From this notch we attack the NE ridge of Clapsavon.
-After the first steep grassy part we reach a sharp part where on a few meters of crossing we must use hands to come over safely.
-Then by a nice grassy ridge up again, till the second rocky and also exposed place.
-After overcoming it carefully we continue by more and more broad grassy ridge on the summit plateau and on top.
+After the first steep grassy part we reach a sharp part where on a few meters of crossing we must use hands to come over safely (UIAA I).
+Then by a nice grassy ridge up again, till the second rocky and also exposed place (UIAA I).
+After overcoming it carefully, we continue by more and more broad grassy ridge on the summit plateau and on top.
 By the Swiss (SAC) Hiking Scale the difficulty rating would be T4.
 30 min from the notch.